arunasurya/academy/governance.md

 During the proposal phase, which lasts 25 days, any stakeholder can make proposals such as compensation requests, asset listing proposals and any other proposals.

 #### Blind Vote
+In the blind vote phase, any stakeholder can vote on any proposal (including their own).
+As the name suggests, the vote is placed anonymously so that later voters are not affected by the earlier ones.

 #### Vote Reveal